FAQs¶

 How can I improve the detection accuracy?

 The quality of detections is mainly determined by Tesseract, an open source project for OCR of printed text.
-NormCap builds upon this great library and can influence the quality only a bit by preprocessing the images regarding screen specific properties.
+NormCap builds upon this great library and can influence the quality only slightly by preprocessing the images regarding screen-specific properties.
 You, the user, have much more influence on the quality by paying attention to certain aspects:

 Make sure to select the appropriate language(s) in the settings.
 Selecting multiple languages might slow down the recognition.

-The text detection is very sensible to elements other than text, for example borders, lines or icons.
+The text detection is very sensitive to elements other than text, for example borders, lines or icons.
 If possible, do not select those:

 If the text you want to recognize has different backgrounds, it can help to select those portions of text separately: